PioRomo/CS151-SimpleBankingApp/README.md

 ### Functionality:

-Our simple banking application will allow users to view accounts through GUI.
+Our simple banking application will allow users to view accounts through CLI.
 In addition, users can view and remove accounts, as well as deposit and withdraw.

 ### Previous Works